cloudstruct/rocketpool-deploy/README.md

 ## Hybrid Mode
 [Hybrid mode](https://docs.rocketpool.net/guides/node/hybrid.html) is supported.
 To enable simply fill out the appropriate values in [vars/pools/mainnet-00/rocketpool.yaml](https://github.com/cloudstruct/rocketpool-deploy/blob/main/vars/pools/mainnet-00/rocketpool.yaml) for ETH1 `eth.eth1.provider` and `eth.eth1.wsProvider` and/or for ETH2 `eth.eth2.provider`.

+## Post Install Instructions
+**You should always read all of the documentation.
+This is not advice on avoiding that.**
+After the installation you should return to the official Rocketpool documentation.
+This will leave you off with needing to setup your wallet, stake your RPL, and then deposit.
+At the time of this writing it should leave you off right about [Here](https://docs.rocketpool.net/guides/node/starting-rp.html).

 ## Credit
 - @tedsteen https://github.com/tedsteen/rocketpool for initial inspiration